 - Traumatic Brain Injury Outpatient Program

-The Neuropsychology Specialty Program is based on educational guidelines of APA Divisions 22 and 40 and the Houston Conference; Member, Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN).
+The Neuropsychology specialty program is based on educational guidelines of APA divisions 22 and 40 and the Houston conference and is a member program of the Association of Postdoctoral Programs in Clinical Neuropsychology.
 Rehabilitation psychology training is based on the Division of Rehabilitation Psychology Postdoctoral Training Guidelines.

-Mayo Clinic offers a unique inter-professional practice environment, in which you will be intimately involved in clinical decision-making with many opportunities to develop your assessment and intervention skills.
+Mayo Clinic offers a unique interprofessional practice environment in which you are intimately involved in clinical decision-making with many opportunities to develop your assessment and intervention skills.
 There is an emphasis on the integration of science and practice with training in empirically supported interventions.

 Medical Psychology Fellowship goals and objectives

 There also are opportunities for experience in other clinical settings based upon your educational and training needs.
-You can complete rotations with other departments when consistent with your training goals (e.g., Neurology, Women's Health Clinic, Wellness, Medical Oncology).
-External rotations are arranged at Mayo Clinic in Arizona or Mayo Clinic in Florida, consistent with an individual fellow's training goals and plan.
+You can complete rotations with other departments when consistent with your training goals (for example, Neurology, Women's Health Clinic, Wellness, Medical Oncology).
+External rotations are arranged at Mayo Clinic in Arizona or Mayo Clinic in Florida consistent with an individual fellow's training goals and plan.

-You may have the opportunity to teach psychiatry residents through clinical instruction or the psychiatry residency didactics (e.g., cognitive-behavior seminar).
+You may have the opportunity to teach psychiatry residents through clinical instruction or the psychiatry residency didactics (for example, cognitive behavioral therapy seminar).
 Fellows often provide seminars or lectures to other departments.
-There are also opportunities to collaborate with department faculty in teaching students in the Mayo Medical School.
+There also are opportunities to collaborate with department faculty in teaching students in the Mayo Medical School.

 You may participate in training designed to develop your competence in delivery of clinical supervision.
-Interested fellows may supervise psychiatry residents in learning and delivering evidence-based psychotherapies, under the supervision of clinical faculty.
+Interested fellows may supervise or provide consultation to psychiatry residents in learning and delivering evidence-based psychotherapies under the supervision of clinical faculty.

-You will be assigned to a range of committees to promote administrative training.
-Options include the Departmental Research Committee, Fellowship Training Committee, Grand Rounds Committee, Division Meetings and Work Group Meetings.
-Fellows also have the opportunity for a 3-month rotation as a member of the Department Clinical Practice Committee.
+You are assigned to a range of committees to promote administrative training.
+Options include the departmental research committee, fellowship training committee, division meetings and work group meetings.
+Fellows also have the opportunity for a three-month rotation as a member of the department's Clinical Practice Committee.

-To ensure that you acquire adequate knowledge, training, and supervision to develop your skills, your performance will be evaluated and you will be given feedback during the course of this fellowship.
-You will be evaluated formally by your supervising faculty members after each rotation and at least semi-annually.
-The Medical Psychology Fellowship Training Committee meets monthly and progress of fellows is discussed and feedback to the fellows is given by the Specialty Program Associate Director.
-In addition, you will evaluate the fellowship program and the faculty.
+To ensure that you acquire adequate knowledge, training and supervision to develop your skills, your performance is evaluated and you are given feedback during the course of this fellowship.
+You are evaluated formally by your supervising faculty members after each rotation and at least semiannually.
+The Medical Psychology Fellowship Training Committee meets monthly, and progress of fellows is discussed and feedback to the fellows is given by the specialty program associate director.
+In addition, you evaluate the fellowship program and the faculty.

-Clinical conferences, seminars, small discussion groups, and one-on-one supervision are all an integral part of the Medical Psychology Fellowship Program.
-Grand Rounds in Psychiatry and Psychology is held on a weekly basis.
-The Medical Psychology Seminar Series for fellows across the three specialties is held monthly, with a focus on professional development, diversity, and research issues.
-Additionally, each specialty program also has a didactic series, case conference, and/or journal club.
+Clinical conferences, seminars, small discussion groups and one-on-one supervision are all an integral part of the Medical Psychology Fellowship.
+Grand Rounds in Psychiatry and Psychology are held on a weekly basis.
+The Medical Psychology Seminar Series for fellows across the three specialties is held monthly with a focus on professional development, diversity and research issues.
+Additionally, each specialty program has a didactic series, case conference and journal club.

-During your second year of training, you will prepare and make a presentation about your research interests or a pertinent clinical topic at our department's grand rounds.
+During your second year of training, you prepare and make a presentation about your research interests or a pertinent clinical topic at the department's Grand Rounds.

-Topics during Tuesday's weekly Grand Rounds at noon have included: PTSD, brain stimulation, suicide, child and adolescent disorders, geriatrics, women's health, addiction, mood disorders, sleep disorders, somatoform disorders, anxiety disorders, eating disorders, psychopharmacology, psycho-oncology, genetics, neuro-imaging, and cross-cultural issues.
+Topics during Tuesday's weekly Grand Rounds at noon have included post-traumatic stress disorder, brain stimulation, suicide, child and adolescent disorders, geriatrics, women's health, addiction, mood disorders, sleep disorders, somatoform disorders, anxiety disorders, eating disorders, psychopharmacology, psycho-oncology, genetics, neuroimaging, and cross-cultural issues.
 Speakers are selected from within Mayo Clinic and from psychiatry and psychology departments nationally and internationally.

 Your research opportunities at Mayo Clinic are outstanding.
 Due to the wealth of patient data, prospective or retrospective investigations in either basic science or clinical studies are possible.

-You will be assigned a research mentor and encouraged to participate in the development of at least one research project resulting in at least one presentation at a national meeting and two manuscript submissions (at least one in a peer-reviewed journal) by the end of fellowship.
+You are assigned a research mentor and encouraged to participate in the development of at least one research project resulting in at least one presentation at a national meeting and two manuscript submissions (at least one in a peer-reviewed journal) by the end of the fellowship.
 Workshops focusing on grant writing skills and publishing articles are offered during the fellowship.

 Several fellows in the Medical Psychology Fellowship have received internal or external grant funding for their research applications.